Reuben Paterson: Career

+In 2017, Paterson collaborated with Cook Islands tivaevae / tivaivai artist Tungane Broadbent in Today, Tomorrow and Yesterday, at Bergman Gallery, Rarotonga, Cook Islands.
+They collaborated again in 2022 for Nga Meka – Tui Kura in Aotearoa Art Fair, and again in 2023 for Nga Meka – Tui Kura (Epilogue), Bergman Gallery, Rarotonga, Cook Islands.

 In 2022 Paterson was a judge at the National Contemporary Art Awards.

 Paterson has announced that he intends to move to New York, in May 2023, for more professional and personal freedom.

 Paterson references his Scottish and Māori heritage by using paisley and koru designs in his works, and has said that he is inspired by “wallpaper, Hawaiian shirts, Dad’s ties and my kuia’s party dresses”.
 Grid designs are also used extensively.
 As a child, Paterson spent time at Piha, and he credits the sparkling black sand and sea there as an influence on his extensive use of glitter.
 As well as glitter, Paterson uses diamond dust and theatre foil in his works.
 Paterson has stated:I think of how light is a visual metaphor for spiritual ideas, how religious art used light as a metaphor for the purity of saints and of the gods.
 The one thing that glitter does is reflect light.
-So using glitter is a modern interpretation of religious paintings that have informed art's evolution and history, and my response to all of that.
+So using glitter is a modern interpretation of religious paintings that have informed art's evolution and history, and my response to all of that.In October 2025, Paterson was recipient of the Toi Kō Iriiri Queer Arts Award of the Arts Foundation Te Tumu Toi Laureate Awards.